 Tony Pauline’s Scouting Report on Rashee Rice

 Strengths: Playmaking receiver whose game took off last season.
 Quickly releases off the line of scrimmage, shows a tremendous burst, and immediately gets to top speed.
 Shows outstanding awareness and does a great job following the QB across the field.
-Display soft hands and pulls the ball from the air.
+Displays soft hands and pulls the ball from the air.
 Makes the difficult over-the-shoulder reception downfield with defenders draped on him.

 Plays with outstanding quickness and extends his hands to make the reception away from his frame.
 Tracks the pass in the air and gets vertical to grab the ball.
 Consistent hands catcher who displays terrific eye/hand coordination.
 Gives effort blocking downfield and gets solid results.